 Response Time Testing is defined as a type of testing that measures the time taken for one system node to respond to the request of another.
 It is time a system or a system unit takes to react a specific input until the process is over.
 For example, you have API, and you want to know exactly how much time it takes to execute it and return data in JSON

 Response Time measures the server response of every single transaction or query.
-Response time starts when a user sends a request and ends when the time that the application states that the request has completed.
+Response time starts when a user sends a request and ends at the time that the application states that the request has completed.

 In this tutorial, you will learn

 - Types of Response Metrics

 Response time is measured with the help of a test tool by surrounding an important business process with Start and End transactions.
 A business process may be an action or set of actions which user performs in an application to complete a business task.
 Some example would be login to the application or a book purchase on Amazon.com.

 For the same process, the response will vary slightly from tool to tool.
 Here is why